-Can you get a credit card with bad credit?
+Can you get a credit card with bad credit in the UK?

 While credit cards are often the source of a poor credit score, used properly a credit card can actually help repair a poor credit score.
 It can also help build credit if you have little or no credit history.

 If you’re looking for a card that’s right for you, you’ve come to the right place.
 This page lists credit cards that we’ve confirmed accept applicants that have poor credit scores or a limited credit history.
 If your poor credit score is due to existing debt, check out our credit card repayment calculator to determine how much cash is needed to pay off your balance in full.

 What is a credit builder credit card?

 Now that we’ve answered that it is often possible to get a credit card even if you have a poor credit score, let’s talk about the type of credit card you’re most likely to get.

 Credit cards for bad credit are aimed at serving people with a limited credit history or lower credit scores.
 Credit builder cards typically offer lower, more manageable credit limits, have lower eligibility criteria for applicants and have a higher APR than most credit cards.
 Some of these cards will approve you even if you’ve had a CCJ, default or bankruptcy in the past.